KnowledgeHut-AWS/level2-project/department-service/readme.md

 ## A nodejs REST service to return departments
+### Simple API to provide a service for the DevOps Bootcamp

-Designed to run in a node:lts-alpine3.10 container
+Designed to run in a node container

 Exposes an http service endpoint on port 80 with the /department/ context path